 Part of your decision process about whether you should hire a real estate assistant should include an assessment of whether you’re able to prepare them sufficiently.
 Investing time at the beginning to show them your processes and explain your expectations for communication – especially if they’re handling tasks remotely or on a flexible schedule – can save both of you frustration down the line and enhance your working relationship.
 After all, it’s a two-way street, and you want them to want to stay on the job once you’ve taken the time to hire, train and immerse them in your operation.

-And then vow to use them wisely.
-Once you have a real estate agent assistant, the hardest part might actually be allowing them to do the tasks they were hired for.
+Then, you should vow to use them wisely.
+Once you have a real estate assistant, the hardest part might actually be allowing them to do the tasks they were hired for.
 It sounds counterintuitive, but many successful real estate agents got where they are by being, well, a little “Type A.”

 Successful salespeople often are used to doing all the tasks themselves and can find it hard to loosen the reins, but you have to resist the urge to micromanage.
 Take the time to train your real estate assistant in certain tasks that you believe should be accomplished a certain way, and then step back to allow them to use their own creativity and experience to execute the rest.